dongmingh/v1performance/README.md

   - query: query content
   - move: move content

-+ **SCFile**: the service credentials list, one per network
++ **SCFile**: the service credentials json.

 ##Service Credentials

+The service credentials contain the following information of the network:

+  - list of each peer's host and port
+  - event hub's host and port
+  - list of each orderer's host and port
+  - ca's host and port
+  - list of each user's name and secret

-The service credentials for each network can be either downloaded or created by copy and paste from Bluemix if the network is on bluemix.
+The service credentials for each network can be either downloaded or created by copy and paste from Bluemix if the network resides on Bluemix.
 For the local network, the user needs to create a json file similar to the config-local.json in SCFiles directory.

 ##Chaincodes

 The following chaincodes are tested and supported:

-* example02 chaincode
+* **example02 chaincode**: This is a simple chaincode with limited capability.
+This chaincode is not suitable for performance benchmark.

-* ccchecker chaincode:  This chaincode supports variable payload sizes.
+* **ccchecker chaincode**:  This chaincode supports variable payload sizes.
 See userInput-ccchecker.json for example of userInput file.
 Take the following steps to install this chaincode:
   - cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com
   - mkdir ccchecker
   - download newkeyperinvoke.go into ccchecker directory

-* sample chaincode: This chaincode supports variable (randomized) payload sizes and performs encryption and decryption on the payload.
+* **sample chaincode**: This chaincode supports variable (randomized) payload sizes and performs encryption and decryption on the payload.
 Specify ccType as ccchecker when using this chaincode.
 See userInput-samplecc.json for example of userInput file.
 Take the following steps to install this chaincode:
   - cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com
   - mkdir sample_cc
   - download chaincode_sample.go into sample_cc directory